Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 2.8.
 Write a program that read temperature in Celsius and display in Farenheit 2.9.
 Write a program that read temperature in Farenheit and display in Celsius

+2.10.
+Write a program that read two numbers and display bitwise AND